MetaMask/rpc-errors/README.md

 /**
  * getMessageFromCode & ERROR_CODES
  */
-// get the default message, or null if it does not exist, for the
-// given code
 import { getMessageFromCode, ERROR_CODES } from 'eth-json-rpc-errors'

+// get the default message string for the given code, or a fallback message if
-const message = getMessageFromCode(someCode) // string | null
+// no message exists for the given code const message = getMessageFromCode(someCode)

+// you can specify your own fallback message const message = getMessageFromCode(someCode, myFallback)
+// it can be anything, use at your own peril const message = getMessageFromCode(someCode, null)

 // {
 //   jsonRpc: { [errorName]: code, ... },
 //   eth: { [errorName]: code, ... },
 // }
 const code1 = ERROR_CODES.jsonRpc.parse
-const code2 = ERROR_CODES.eth.rejectedByUser
+const code2 = ERROR_CODES.eth.userRejectedRequest

 // all codes in ERROR_CODES have default messages const message1 = getMessageFromCode(code1)